gloglita/idock/README.md

 Features
 --------

 * idock invents its own thread pool in order to reuse threads and maintain a high CPU utilization throughout the entire screening procedure.
-The thread pool parallelizes the creation of grid maps and the execution of Monte Carlo tasks.
+The thread pool parallelizes the precalculation of scoring function, the creation of grid maps, and the execution of Monte Carlo tasks.
 * idock estimates the capacity of every vector structure and intensively utilizes Rvalue reference, a new feature in the [C++11] standard, to avoid frequent memory reallocation.
 * idock flattens Vina's tree-like recursive data structure of ligand into simple linear array structure to ensure a high data cache hit rate and easy coding.
 * idock accelerates the assignment of atom types by making use of residue information for receptor and branch information for ligand.